About NomosLogic

 NomosLogic did not begin as a business idea.
 It began as a personal reckoning.

 For years, I lived with symptoms that never fully resolved into a coherent explanation: fatigue, brain fog, chronic pain, gastrointestinal issues, metabolic dysfunction, and a long history of fragmented care.
-Like many people, I moved through a system built in silos, with different specialists, different tests, different prescriptions, but no unifying view of the whole person.
+I moved through a system built in silos, with different specialists, different tests, different prescriptions, but no unifying view of the whole person.

 Then I ran my own laboratory data alongside a consumer DNA file that had been sitting unused for years.

-It revealed clinically meaningful pharmacogenomic risk, actionable safety findings, and interacting genomic factors that helped explain patterns standard care had never connected.
+What came back was clinically meaningful pharmacogenomic risk, actionable safety findings, and interacting genomic factors that helped explain patterns standard care had never connected.
 Not theoretical signals.
 Not vague predispositions.
 Real findings with real implications for treatment and safety.

-That moment became the foundation for NomosLogic.
+That moment was the architectural origin of NomosLogic.

 Patient MH-001